WhitespaceIO/Ushahidi_Maps/README.md

-Ushahidi_Maps
+Ushahidi Maps
 =============

-Map of Ushahidi Maps
+Map of public listed Ushahidi Maps, created at the Random Hacks of Kindness at ICCM.